 Advertising is today as common on websites, as in all other medias.
 You see advertisements on TV, radio, newspapers, magazines, buses, trains and pretty much everywhere.
 All major websites like Facebook, Google, etc. have advertising, unless they are under Government, State or Municipality, in which case they are paid for through taxes.
 Advertising is unfortunately a necessity if the website should remain free of charge.

 Danish Family Search has been 100% free since 2013, and so it continues with the display of all records and original entries.
 But the advertisements are not enough to pay for Denmark's most popular website in genealogy.
-That is why we have chosen to take a modest amount of $35 USD a year for a paid membership that will open up some of the smart features and tools Danish Family Search offers.
+That is why we have chosen paid memberships that will open up some of the smart features and tools Danish Family Search offers.

 A paid membership allows: